-The Nexus Committee work group, led by Karolyn Bishop, Washington (also including Michael Christensen, Utah, Rebecca Johnston, Washington, and Deborah Lee, Alabama), for the project to review MTC Multistate Voluntary Disclosure materials on website for clarity and ease of use, presented the work group's report, which included several recommendations to improve the Nexus Program website information, many of those having already been implemented.
+The Nexus Committee work group completed review of the MTC Multistate Voluntary Disclosure materials published on the website for clarity and ease of use, and presented the work group's report.
+The work group consisted of Karolyn Bishop, Washington, Chair, Michael Christensen, Utah, Rebecca Johnston, Washington, and Deborah Lee, Alabama.
+The report included several recommendations to improve the Nexus Program website information, many of those having already been implemented.
 The work group also recommended that a list of the states' lookback periods be published on the Nexus Program website, in order to provide helpful information to potential voluntary disclosure applicants.
-Chairman Lennie Collins directed the work group to draft suitable disclaimer language to include with the list of state lookback periods, to be brought back to the Committee for its consideration.
+Chair Lennie Collins directed the work group to draft suitable disclaimer language to include with the list of state lookback periods, to be brought back to the Committee for its consideration.